ArshdeepGrover/ai-tools-manager/docs/CONTRIBUTING.md

-# Contributing to AI Tools Collection
+# Contributing to AI Tools Hub

-Thank you for your interest in contributing to the AI Tools Collection!
+Thank you for your interest in contributing to the AI Tools Hub!
 This document provides detailed guidelines for contributors.

 ## 🎯 Ways to Contribute